uwidev/life-disciplines-projects/600 Resources/Philosophy - How to Approach LDP.md

 Have a smaller selection of choices is better than a bigger one to avoid [[Decision Paralysis]].
 The choices themselves should be small as well – when possible.

-> Deciding on 3 out of 5 things to do today is easier than 3 out of 10.
+> Deciding on 3 out of 5 things is easier than 3 out of 10.
 >
 > No one wants to do work that takes days to complete.
 On the other hand, work for 30 minutes doesn't sound too bad.